 And criminal hackers are not about to stop.
 They will either develop new tactics or methods to exploit new vulnerabilities or adapt old classic attacks.

-So companies and organizations have to constantly be on their toes to combat this menace, and they heavily depend on ethical hackers.
+So companies and organizations have to constantly be on their toes to combat this menace, and they heavily depend on ethical hackers, now and in the future.

-Furthermore, unlike a few other industries, there is no fear for the day when robots or artificial intelligence (AI) will take over a hacker’s job completely because cyber threats are constantly evolving.
+Unlike a few other industries, there is no fear for the day when robots or artificial intelligence (AI) will take over a hacker’s job completely because cyber threats are constantly evolving and the human hacker is not dispensable.

 4. You can hack legally without getting into trouble